1932 Kimberley rescue: Later events

-After convalescing in Wyndham, both men were taken to Perth—Bertram accepted an offer of a flight in West Australian Airways mailplane, departing from Wyndham on 13 July.
+After convalescing in Wyndham, both men were taken to Perth— Bertram accepted an offer of a flight in West Australian Airways mailplane, departing from Wyndham on 13 July.
 The plane was greeted by a crowd of 6,000 at Maylands Aerodrome.
 In the evening, Bertram made a radio broadcast from the Australian Broadcasting Commission's offices of 6WF, which was the first public relay from Western Australia to the Eastern states.

 In Perth, Bertram was befriended by and stayed with the founder of West Australian Airways, Norman Brearley.
 He returned to the site of the abandoned plane on 18 September with Fred Sexton, a WAA mechanic.
 They brought with them fuel and a replacement float from a de Havilland DH.50 which they managed to fit to the Junkers; they then flew the plane to Perth.
 They landed in Matilda Bay in the Swan River on 24 September 1932.

 Klausmann followed in late July in the Koolinda as he was considered too unwell to fly.
 He returned to Germany by steamer but never fully recovered.

 After removing the floats from the plane, Bertram flew around Australia for several months, visiting cities and towns and giving talks.
 His arrival at Kalgoorlie was marred when he crashed the plane at the airport causing extensive damage but no serious injury.
 Fred Sexton was flown to the town and assisted with repairs.
 Bertram returned to Berlin on 17 April 1933 where he received a hero's welcome.

 Bertram wrote a book of the experience called Flug in die Hölle (Flight into Hell).
 He also had a successful career as a film director.

 In 1985, a four-part television miniseries named Flight into Hell based on Hans Betram's book was made by the Australian Broadcasting Corporation.
 Gordon Flemyng was the director.

-The makeshift canoe was recovered by staff from the Western Australian Museum in 1975 and is now on display at the Aviation Heritage Museum in Bull Creek.
+The makeshift canoe was recovered by staff from the Western Australian Museum in 1975.

+Tribute

+The aviators' experiences and rescue by Aboriginal people (identified as Balanggarra) were referenced in a solo expedition by Australian adventurer Michael Atkinson in 2018.
+With permission of the Balanggarra landowners, he spent four weeks sailing and trekking the same area with no more supplies or survival equipment (apart from a satellite tracker for personal safety) than was available to the German aviators.
+His self-made film was published as a DVD, Surviving the Kimberley.
+His adventures were covered by Peter de Kruijff of The Kimberley Echo of 29 January 2018 and Australian Geographic magazine # 145.